🔼The name Christ: Summary

 Christ, or christos is not really a name but an appellative, or even a title.
 It describes an appointment; a function in the theocratic structure of Israel.
-But Matthew mentions that Jesus was called Christ (1:16) and that makes this noun a valid member of the Abarim Publications Name Vault.
+But Matthew mentions that Jesus of Nazareth was called Christ (1:16) and that makes this noun a valid member of the Abarim Publications Name Vault.